 The school is a superimposition of three distinct architectures.
 It is organized as an extension of the urban space of the city; as a covered plaza in the city.
 A landscape that accommodates all the shared facilities of the school, library, canteen, exhibition, auditoriums, rooms for exchange and workshops, above hovers the “Tegnesals” box.

 The ground plane is the continuous undulating landscape of the city extending the public space into the school.
 The school becomes a covered plaza that extends the city into the school and the school out to the city.
 It becomes a showcase for the production of architecture.
-A field for exchange, that contains all the shared and public facilities of the school, for large mock ups, reading spaces, library and canteen along the park, teaching and presenting architecture along the street, exhibition space as in integrated part of the school and the city.
-A mixing chamber for the school, the city and architecture.
+A field for exchange, that contains all the shared and public facilities of the school, for large mock-ups, reading spaces, library and canteen along the park, teaching and presenting architecture along the street, exhibition space as an integrated part of the school and the city.

 Above, the studio-spaces are hovering in a floating box, which at once protects, defines and liberates the landscape below.
 The box contains the studio-spaces and academic research studios.
 It is a continuous field for the production of architecture.
 Exchange between departments, expertise and ideologies is encouraged.
 On the perimeter there are open spaces for studies, and in the center an area for exchange of ideas.

 Adam Kurdahl, Allan Martino, Kristin Schaefer, Natallia Shiroma